About the Program

 The primary training site is the Juravinski Hospital and Cancer Centre.
 Patients are referred from within the Hamilton Niagara Haldimand Brant Local Health Integration Network (LHIN), which also includes Burlington and most of Norfolk, an area that includes a diverse population of over 1.4 million people.
 Hospital data from 2015 reports 6738 gynecologic oncology clinic visits including 947 consultations, 365 surgical admissions, 160 non-surgical admissions, 178 laparoscopic cases, 220 laparotomies, 113 ovarian cytoreductive procedures including 33 bowel resections, and 39 radical vulvar cancer resections and staging.

 In conjunction with the vast range of clinical and surgical cases, research support and mentorship, and the innovative and patient-centered approach of Hamilton Health Sciences, the residency training program in Gynecologic Oncology at McMaster University is positioned to provide residents with an outstanding training opportunity.

-*Note: Only complete applications will be considered.
+Incomplete applications with missing documents will not be considered.

 Applications are now open for July 2020 The application process will close May 31, 2019.
 The interview date: to be determined.
 Further information will be posted at a later date for the common Match date for Canadian Residency Training Programs in Gynecologic Oncology.